 My husband Sean and I have been getting our hands dirty for most of our lives.
 Sean grew up in New Jersey tending to his very own garden plot as a young child and continued to do so into his teenage years.
 As an adult, he trained to be a studio potter with a focus on creating functional pieces such as pitchers, tea pots, serving bowls, and mugs thus uniting his love of cooking and working with his hands in clay.
 During his studies at Juniata College, he began working part-time at Tuscarora Organic Growers Cooperative and New Morning Farm in Hustontown, Pennsylvania.
 At that time, he also had his own extensive back yard vegetable garden.
 Then as life sometimes goes, he met a gal (me!)—and before long he was doing more vegetable growing and less pottery.

 I grew up in Bethel, Pennsylvania and spent a great deal of my childhood picking up sticks around the house and pulling weeds alongside my siblings in our family garden.
 My appreciation of the great outdoors coupled with my yearning to travel lead me to volunteering with the Americorps National Civilian Community Corps (NCCC), studying International Sustainable Development, and serving as a Food Security and Agricultural volunteer for the Peace Corps in Nicaragua.
-After my service, I applied for and was accepted to an internship position at New Morning Farm that was listed in a Peace Corps job bulletin.
+After my service, I applied for and was accepted to an apprenticeship position at New Morning Farm that was listed in a Peace Corps job bulletin.
 Then as life sometimes goes, I met a guy (Sean!)—and before long I was doing more vegetable growing and less international development.

 Our love for farming and each other blossomed at New Morning Farm (also known in some farmer circles as “la finca de amor” or “the farm of love”).
-We were inspired greatly by the owners Jim and Moie Crawford and after four full-time seasons we decided to set out to experience and co-manage a much smaller vegetable farm operation, Gravity Hill Farm in Titusville, New Jersey.
-It was a great learning opportunity for us to manage and produce on four acres compared to the previous forty and during our time there we produced our most prize-winning crop—our daughter, Ginger Mae.
+We were inspired greatly by the owners Jim and Moie Crawford, and after four full-time seasons we decided to set out to experience and co-manage a much smaller vegetable farm operation, Gravity Hill Farm in Titusville, New Jersey.
+It was a great learning opportunity for us to manage and produce on four acres compared to the previous forty, and during our time there we produced our most prize-winning crop—our daughter, Ginger Mae.

 Less than three weeks after Ginger was born, we moved to Washington, Virginia where Sean had been sought out to fill the Farm Manager position at The Farm at Sunnyside.
 I assumed the role as a consultant to the farm while cultivating and nurturing Ginger at home.
 The farm’s fifteen acres in production was a scale that really appealed to us and was a natural fit to our own personal views of sustainability.
 Our experience over those three years further strengthened our business and production abilities and pushed us to take the final leap of faith and start our own farm.
 But, before leaving Virginia and knowing where we were going, Sean and I thought that after over eight years together it was about time we “tie the knot.”
 We were married with Ginger by our side on the same day as my parent’s 49th wedding anniversary—November 7th, 2014.